Keriew/augustus/res/manual/README_map_editor_scenario_events.md

 ### Custom variable value
-+ type = custom_variable_check
++ type = variable_check
-  - Note: To import custom variable names via the events file, use "<custom_variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+  - Note: To import custom variable names via the events file, use "<variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
 You can have a maximum of 100 different custom variables.
 + variable_uid = The unique name (uid) of the custom variable to use.
   - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
 + check = What sort of check are we doing.
 Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".